decentralized-identity/faq/docs/spec.md

 which organizes the space of decentralized identity into interlocking and interdependent subsystems.
 This can be a little "inside baseball" at first, but with time, the utility and consequence of this layering should grow more intuitive and less arbitrary.
-Modeled on the It originated in the DIF Interoperability WG's months-long iterative discussion on interoperability and integration with centralized/industry-strandard prior art, which in turn built on Executive Director Rouven Heck's iteration on the
+Inspired by the classic [OSI layer model](https://en.wikipedia.org/wiki/OSI_model), it originated in the DIF Interoperability WG's months-long iterative discussion on interoperability and integration with centralized/industry-strandard prior art, which in turn built on Executive Director Rouven Heck's iteration on the